cbhong-ops/redis-semantic-cache/README.md

 -   If no similar prompt is found (**Cache Miss**), it forwards the incoming request directly to the **Vertex AI REST API**, returns the response, and stores it in Redis for future use.

 ### 2. Infrastructure
 -   **Apigee X**: Acts as the secure API Gateway.
-Receives client requests and routes them to the Cloud Run backend.
-(Proxy Name: `llm-redis-cache-v1`)
+Receives client requests and routes them to the Cloud Run backend (Proxy Name: `llm-redis-cache-v1`).
+If the `x-skipCache` header is `true`, it calls the LLM directly.
+Otherwise, if it is `false` or missing, it calls Cloud Run to check the Semantic Cache.
 -   **Cloud Run**: Hosts the Flask app that serves as the backend API and manages the semantic cache logic.
 (Service Name: `semantic-cache`)
 -   **Memorystore for Redis**: Stores the embeddings and cached responses, providing low-latency vector search.
 (Instance ID: `redis-semantic-cache`)
 -   **Vertex AI**: Provides the embedding model and the LLM.